civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 5.2

-  **(1)** If at any time it appears to the satisfaction of the Governor in Council that it is advisable to collect information with respect to the exportation or importation of any goods in respect of which a specified quantity is eligible each year for the rate of duty provided for in **provisions, set out in column 2 of Schedule 2, of an intergovernmental arrangement set out in column 1**, the Governor in Council may, by order and without reference to that quantity, include those goods on the Export Control List or the Import Control List, or on both, in order to facilitate the collection of that information.
+  **(1)** If at any time it appears to the satisfaction of the Governor in Council that it is advisable to collect information with respect to the exportation or importation of any goods in respect of which a specified quantity is eligible each year for the rate of duty provided for in provisions, set out in column 2 of Schedule 2, of an intergovernmental arrangement set out in column 1, the Governor in Council may, by order and without reference to that quantity, include those goods on the Export Control List or the Import Control List, or on both, in order to facilitate the collection of that information.

-  **(2)** If at any time it appears to the satisfaction of the Governor in Council that, for the purposes of implementing **an intergovernmental arrangement set out column 1 of Schedule 3**, it is advisable to collect information with respect to the importation of any goods listed in **the provisions of that arrangement set out in column 2**, the Governor in Council may, by order, include those goods on the Import Control List in order to facilitate the collection of that information.
+  **(2)** If at any time it appears to the satisfaction of the Governor in Council that, for the purposes of implementing an intergovernmental arrangement set out column 1 of Schedule 3, it is advisable to collect information with respect to the importation of any goods listed in the provisions of that arrangement set out in column 2, the Governor in Council may, by order, include those goods on the Import Control List in order to facilitate the collection of that information.

 ### Section 19

 The heading before section 6.2 of the Act is replaced by the following:

-## Import **or Export** Access
+## Import or Export Access

 ### Section 20